The-Mastermind1/Compile_Time_Library/README.md

 <br>
 <br>
 <br>
-some of them are simple funcs that use recursion to give the result like :<br>
+6)some of them are simple funcs that use recursion to give the result like :<br>
 Str_Len,Parce_Integer,Binary_To_Decimal,Sqrt_For_Doubles,GCD,Popcount
+#END
 <br><br>
 The struct Supports_Sizeof simply check if you can apply sizeof operator into the passed type ,this used sfinaei <br>
 <br> there is also a better version of void that solves most of the problems that std::void_t has <br>